 As the Park says on their website; “The park recaptures the complexities of the time when “Citrus was King,” exploring the significance of the citrus industry in Southern California. “

-There is a visitor center that has an extensive display of the history of citrus production within Southern California.
+There is a visitor center with an extensive display of the history of citrus production within Southern California.
 The displays talk about early cultivation all the way to transportation.

-The visitor center also has a small gift shop selling souvenirs where you can get stickers, shirts, and other types of stuff.
+The visitor center also has a small gift shop selling souvenirs to get stickers, shirts, and other types of stuff.

 The park offers one tour from 10:00 am to 11:00 am on Friday, Saturday, and Sunday.
 No reservation is necessary.

 There is plenty of parking available for your van or RV at the park.